 Senate Bill 350 Speed Monitoring Systems Reform Act of 2014, which became effective June 1, 2014, stipulates "A local jurisdiction that authorizes a program of speed monitoring systems shall designate an official or employee to investigate and respond to questions or concerns about the local jurisdiction's speed monitoring system program."

-Prince George's County has designated Mr. Carlos Acosta as the ombudsman.
+Prince George's County has designated the Inspector General as the ombudsman.
 Ombudsman is defined as "a government official who hears and investigates complaints by private citizens."
-Mr. Acosta can be contacted via email or by mail at:
+The Ombudsman can be contacted via email or by mail at:

 P.O.
 Box 17416